By Kim Green and Chapter16.org

 About the author:

-Kim Green is a writer, public radio producer, occasional flight instructor, and editor of this magazine.
+Kim Green is a writer, public radio producer, and occasional flight instructor.
 She’s produced stories for NPR and Marketplace, and was editor & translator of Red Sky, Black Death, a Soviet combat airwoman’s memoir of WWII.
 Follow her on Twitter: @aviatrixkim